maciejstanek/MyTimer/README.md

 sets up its own thread and this could lead to

 This solution has two subprojects:
- * MyTimer - the timer implementation and a console app with the timer usage example.
+ * MyTimer - the timer implementation and a console app with the timer usage examples.
- * MyTimerTest - a separate container for unit tests implemented with Google Test.
+ * MyTimerTest - a separate container for the timer unit tests implemented with Google Test.

 ### Other considered approaches